Flowy/space-find/README.txt

-To build run in home directory: mvn clean package java -jar target/space-find-1.0 [path to input, otherwise will use file 'input' in target directory]
+To build run in home directory: mvn clean package java -jar target/space-find-1.0 [path to input]

 Path to output file will be printed in console in the end